Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

-We now want to check that the corresponding genus one potential will also be singular.
-For this we look at the case when $a = d = 0$ and compute the codimension one part of the reconstructed CohFT on $\Mbar_{1, 1}$ with an $\frac\partial{\partial t}$-insertion.
+We now want to check that the corresponding genus one potential will also be singular, in agreement with Conjecture~\ref{conj:globalext}.
+For this, we look at the case when $a = d = 0$, and compute the codimension one part of the reconstructed CohFT on $\Mbar_{1, 1}$ with an $\frac\partial{\partial t}$-insertion.
 From the trivial graph, we obtain the contribution

 and in addition we have the contribution

 of the irreducible divisor $\delta_0$.
 From

 we see that the correlator equals $\gamma$, which is not holomorphic on all of the Frobenius manifold.